-To further reduce concerns that our results are driven by unobserved firm characteristics that are correlated with cash holdings, we exploit the empirical regularity that for a significant number of SMEs cash holdings fluctuate substantially year-on-year and that in normal times current cash holdings are only weakly correlated with past performance and future investment.
+Third, we exploit the empirical regularity that for a significant number of SMEs cash holdings fluctuate substantially year-on-year.
 This suggests that for many SMEs cash holdings at the onset of the crisis were partly determined by luck and were not systematically related to unobserved firm characteristics that correlate with a firm's future investment opportunities.
 We document a positive impact of having cash on investment during the crisis and a significant amplification effect during the recovery period for both firms with stable and with volatile cash holdings.
-Finally, we show that our results continue to hold if we use a measure of "excess cash" which is orthogonal to firm characteristics that are considered as the main factors explaining firms' cash positions (e.g. Opler et al., 1999; Dittmar and Mahrt-Smith, 2007).6
+Furthermore, we show that our results continue to hold if we use a measure of "excess cash" which is orthogonal to firm characteristics that are considered as the main factors explaining firms' cash positions (e.g. Opler et al., 1999; Dittmar and Mahrt-Smith, 2007).